observable-playground/observable-playground/src/examples/rxjs/exhaustMap.md

 <!--
 name:
 title:		exhaustMap
-pageTitle:	RxJS exhaustMap operator example with a marble diagram
+pageTitle:	RxJS exhaustMap operator example + marble diagram
-desc:
+desc:		exhaustMap will substitute value on the source Observable with an Observable, returned by inner function.
+See this example of RxJS exhaustMap with a timer
 docsUrl:	https://rxjs.dev/api/operators/exhaustMap
 -->

 `exhaustMap`, as well as other `**Map` operators, will substitute value on the source stream with a stream of values, returned by inner function.
 When source stream emits, `exhaustMap` will call inner function to get inner stream that it will switch to.
-Once switched to inner stream, `exhaustMap` will ignore values from source stream untill inner stream completes:
+Once switched to inner stream, `exhaustMap` will ignore values from source stream until inner stream completes:

 ```js
 const { rxObserver, palette } = require('api/v0.3');